 Squarespace 5 users can move to Squarespace 7 at any time.
 Here are some of the reasons we recommend making the switch:

 - Simplified interface - In Squarespace 7, you'll use on-page annotations and the side panel to manage your collection content.
 The side panel streamlines everything that sets the visual presentation of your site, including Site Styles, your template, and the CSS editor.

 - Mobile friendly - All Squarespace 7 sites feature responsive design, which optimizes your site for all mobile devices and browser sizes.
 This is especially important since Google now gives mobile-optimized sites higher priority.

-- Integrated commerce - Squarespace 7 has a built-in shopping cart feature, allowing you to sell directly to customers.
+- Integrated commerce - Squarespace 7 has a built-in shopping cart feature, so you can sell directly to customers.
 With Squarespace Commerce, you can track inventory, set tax rates, assign shipping charges, and more.

-- Sophisticated layouts - Squarespace 7 allows for side-by-side images, image grids, multiple content columns, banner images and videos with text overlays, and more.
+- Sophisticated layouts - Squarespace 7 can display side-by-side images, image grids, multiple content columns, banner images and videos with text overlays, and more.